Marilyn Monroe: 1926–1943: Childhood and first marriage

-Over the next four years, Monroe's living situation changed often.
-For the first 16 months, she continued living with the Atkinsons, and may have been sexually abused during this time.
-Always a shy girl, she now also developed a stutter and became withdrawn.
+For the next 16 months, Monroe continued living with the Atkinsons and may have been sexually abused during this time.
+Always a shy girl, she developed a stutter and became withdrawn.
 In the summer of 1935, she briefly stayed with Grace and her husband Erwin "Doc" Goddard and two other families.
-In September 1935, Grace placed her in the Los Angeles Orphans Home.
+In September 1935, Grace placed her in the Los Angeles Orphans Home #2, Hollygrove.
 The orphanage was "a model institution" and was described in positive terms by her peers, but Monroe felt abandoned.

-Encouraged by the orphanage staff, who thought that Monroe would be happier living in a family, Grace became her legal guardian in 1936, but did not take her out of the orphanage until the summer of 1937.
-Monroe's second stay with the Goddards lasted only a few months because Doc molested her.
+Encouraged by the orphanage staff, who thought that Monroe would be happier living in a family, Grace became her legal guardian in 1936 but did not take her out of the orphanage until the summer of 1937.
+Monroe's second stay with the Goddards lasted only a few months because Doc allegedly molested her.
 She then lived for brief periods with her relatives and Grace's friends and relatives in Los Angeles and Compton.

-Monroe's childhood experiences first made her want to become an actress: "I didn't like the world around me because it was kind of grim ...
+Monroe's childhood experiences first made her want to become an actress: I didn't like the world around me because it was kind of grim ...
 When I heard that this was acting, I said that's what I want to be ...
 Some of my foster families used to send me to the movies to get me out of the house and there I'd sit all day and way into the night.
-Up in front, there with the screen so big, a little kid all alone, and I loved it."
+Up in front, there with the screen so big, a little kid all alone, and I loved it.

-Monroe found a more permanent home in September 1938, when she began living with Grace's aunt Ana Lower in the west-side district of Sawtelle.
-She was enrolled at Emerson Junior High School and went to weekly Christian Science services with Lower.
+Monroe found a more permanent home in September 1938, when she began living with Grace's aunt Ana Lower in Sawtelle.
+Monroe was enrolled at Emerson Junior High School and went to weekly Christian Science services with Lower.
 She excelled in writing and contributed to the school newspaper, but was otherwise a mediocre student.
 Owing to the elderly Lower's health problems, Monroe returned to live with the Goddards in Van Nuys in about early 1941.

-The same year, she began attending Van Nuys High School.
-In 1942, the company that employed Doc Goddard relocated him to West Virginia.
+That same year, she began attending Van Nuys High School.

+In 1942, the company that employed Doc relocated him to West Virginia.
 California child protection laws prevented the Goddards from taking Monroe out of state, and she faced having to return to the orphanage.
-As a solution, she married their neighbors' 21-year-old son, factory worker James Dougherty, on June 19, 1942, just after her 16th birthday.

-Monroe subsequently dropped out of high school and became a housewife.
-She found herself and Dougherty mismatched, and later said she was "dying of boredom" during the marriage.
+To avoid this, it was decided that she leave high school and marry their neighbor, factory worker James Dougherty, who was five years her senior.
+The marriage took place just after her 16th birthday on June 19, 1942.
+Monroe found herself and Dougherty mismatched, and later said she was "dying of boredom" during the marriage.
 In 1943, Dougherty enlisted in the Merchant Marine and was stationed on Santa Catalina Island, where Monroe moved with him.